The Linderhof property with the

 Plan of the Linderhof gardens and park by Carl Effner, c.
 1874

 When Linderhof was still at the planning stage, Ludwig II issued orders for his father's hunting lodge, also known as the "Königshäuschen" (Royal Lodge), to be renovated and extended to make it more comfortable to live in while building was in progress.
-The study and dining room, initially built in wood, were commenced in 1872, together with the first two garden sections, the present Eastern and Western Parterre.
+The study and dining room, initially built in wood, were commenced in 1872, together with the first two garden sections, the present . and Western Parterre

-View of the main, south-north axis of
+View of the main axis of the central complex

 It was only when Ludwig II had acquired the island of Herrenwörth in the Chiemsee in 1873 and relocated the Versailles project here, that these provisional constructions were developed as the palace and garden complex we know today.

 The wooden extension remained where it stood, was faced in stone and enlarged as the present palace.
 The king then ordered the "Königshäuschen", which now looked out of place, to be moved 300 metres to the west.

 This also enabled the gardens to be extended.
 A large pool with a fountain around 25 metres high occupied the area in front of the Hall of Mirrors in the southern tract of the palace.
 The gardens continue on the south side in the form of three terrace gardens, crowned with a round temple and embellished in the romantic style with an existing lime tree around 300 years old, which the king saved from felling.

 Cascade, Neptune Fountain, and Music Pavilion